 TfL has been doing a great deal of work to reduce the amount of planned and unplanned severe delays on the TLRN and to increase the throughput at traffic signals.
 They are also using the permitting system to keep the number of roadworks below their target.
 This seems to be paying dividends.
 However, despite this and lower traffic volumes there does not seem to be a sustained improvement in TfL's new measure of Journey Time Reliability (JTR).
-JTR, was lower (worse) for this quarter compared to the same quarter both last year and the year before.
+JTR, was higher (better) for this quarter compared to the same quarter both last year and the year before.
+However, TfL's business plan target has increased therefore this quarter was below target.